 There are over hundreds of various datasets containing hundreds of megabytes of information.
 Thankfully, you don’t have to search through them manually.
 There are three useful dataset finders/aggregators, which can do that for you.

 The UCI Machine Learning Repository is owned by the University of California, School of Information and Computer Science.
-It currently has 488 publically available datasets, specifically for machine learning and data analysis.
+It currently hosts over 600 publicly available datasets, specifically for machine learning and data analysis.
 The UCI Machine Learning Repository is a collection of databases, domain theories, and data generators that are used by the machine learning community for the empirical analysis of machine learning algorithms.
 The archive was created as an FTP archive in 1987 by David Aha and fellow graduate students.
 Since that time, it has been widely used by students, educators, and researchers all over the world as a primary source of machine learning datasets[1].

 The datasets within UCI finder are tagged with specific categories, e.g. classification or regression, in order to help you practice given ML technique.
 The vast majority of the datasets within UCI come from the real world.